-Baked donuts are like little cakes as they are baked in the oven in a donut tin.
+Baked donuts are little ring shaped cakes that are baked in the oven in a donut tin.
 They are super moist and have a wonderful texture.
-I've spiced these carrot cake baked donuts with cinnamon, ginger and nutmeg and drizzled a sweet glaze over the top.
+I've spiced these Carrot Cake Baked Donuts with cinnamon, ginger and nutmeg and dunked them in a sweet glaze.
 They are truly yummy and will delight vegans and non-vegans alike.
 These carrot cake baked donuts are dairy and egg free, and they could be nut free too if you use soya milk rather than almond milk and don't add the chopped pecans on top.

-The donuts baked for 15 minutes until they were risen and golden.
-Using a butter knife I gently loosened them around the edges, then tipped them out onto a cooling rack.
+Bake the donuts for 15 minutes until they are risen and golden.
+Using a butter knife, gently loosened them around the edges, then tip them out onto a cooling rack.
 For the glaze, mix together the icing sugar with the milk and dip the donuts in.
 Sprinkle the pecans on while the glaze is still wet.

-Carrot Cake Baked Donuts (Vegan)
+Vegan Carrot Cake Baked Donuts